Godie360/Facial_Recognition_Attendace_System/README.md

 ## Contributing

-Contributions are always welcome!
-Please read the [contribution guidelines](CONTRIBUTING.md) first.
+Contributions to the FACE RECOGNITION ATTENDANCE SYSTEM are welcome and encouraged!
+If you would like to contribute, please fork the repository and submit a pull request.

 ### Contact